Axiverse Lampposts: Introduction

 neglecting field dependence of the positive-definite kinetic matrix $\bm K$.
 Here $\bm r_i$ are integer charge vectors, $\delta_i$ are constant phases, and $\bm \theta$ denotes the $N$ dimensionless axions in the fundamental basis where $2\pi$ periodicities are manifest.

 Our goal is to develop a tractable, theory-motivated baseline for axiverse phenomenology.
-We adopt a minimal UV prior: the instanton actions are sufficiently spread that the potential is hierarchical, so the limit $\Lambda_i\gg\Lambda_{i+1}$ applies.
-In this regime the spectrum can be organized by sequentially integrating out heavy modes, and the resulting mass eigenstates track a simple orthogonalization of the charge directions (the Gram--Schmidt basis)~\cite{Demirtas:2021gsq,Gendler:2023kjt}.
+We adopt a minimal UV prior: the instanton actions are sufficiently spread such that $\Lambda_i\gg\Lambda_{i+1}$ and the potential is hierarchical.
+In this regime the spectrum can be organized by sequentially integrating out heavy modes, and the resulting mass eigenstates track a simple orthogonalization of the charge directions (the Gram-Schmidt basis)~\cite{Demirtas:2021gsq,Gendler:2023kjt}.
 We then ask what this hierarchy implies for relic abundances, couplings, and discovery prospects.

 Given the hierarchy, we treat the remaining ingredients statistically.
-Concretely, we assume the instanton charge vectors to be independent, identically distributed (i.i.d.) random vectors (with independently distributed components), while allowing for general kinetic structure and phases.
-Within this setup we derive analytic estimates for the effective field ranges of the hierarchical eigenstates, the resulting relic abundance scalings across the spectrum (including when and why they depart from the independent axion expectation $\Omega_i\propto m_i^{1/2}$), and the couplings of the mass eigenstates to Standard Model operators.
+Concretely, we assume the instanton charge vectors to have fixed, arbitrary length with orientations in field space that are independent and identically distributed (i.i.d.), while allowing for general kinetic structure and phases.\footnote{In the numerical examples, we also allow the lengths to fluctuate according to the specified component distributions, which mainly introduces radial scatter around the fixed-length estimates.} Within this setup we derive analytic estimates for the effective field ranges of the hierarchical eigenstates, the resulting relic abundance scalings across the spectrum (including when and why they depart from the independent axion expectation $\Omega_i\propto m_i^{1/2}$), and the couplings of the mass eigenstates to Standard Model operators.
 We further study initial condition priors in long inflation models and anthropic weighting of the resulting energy densities to quantify the probability of achieving the observed dark matter abundance and its distribution across the axion ensemble.
 We then combine these ingredients to identify which regions of parameter space are populated and which are most visible in experiments.
-In this minimal hierarchical axiverse, the best discovery prospects tend to come from the QCD axion in direct searches and from heavy axion subcomponents in indirect searches, wherein decay signatures can provide some of the most powerful probes.
+In this minimal hierarchical axiverse, the best discovery prospects tend to come from the QCD axion in direct searches and from heavy axion subcomponents in indirect searches such as decays.